mctools/simplebuild-dgcode/doc/source/particlegenerators.rst

 differences are firstly that generator modules are very often reusable across many specific projects or studies, while this is more rarely seen for geometry modules.
-Secondly, as we shall see below, generator modules can be implemented purely in just a few lines python if desired.
+Secondly, as we shall see below, generator modules can be implemented purely in just a few lines of Python code if desired.

 Configuration
 -------------

-Picking a generator module in a :ref:`sim-script <sbsimscript>` is done in the same manner as picking a geometry module: One imports the desired generator module, instantiates a given generator instance (called ``gen`` below), and optionally changes the default value of one or more of the parameters available for the given generator module.
-Of course, those values can again be overwritten from the command line should the user of the simulation script so desire).
+Picking a generator module in a :ref:`sim-script <sbsimscript>` is done in the same manner as picking a geometry module: one imports the desired generator module, instantiates a given generator instance (called ``gen`` below), and optionally changes the default value of one or more of the parameters available for the given generator module.
+Of course, those values can again be overwritten from the command line should the user of the simulation script so desire.
 In the example below, the author of the simulation script in question has decided to use the :sbpkg:`SimpleGen <G4StdGenerators/libsrc/SimpleGen.cc>` generator module from the :sbpkg:`G4StdGenerators` package: